ZetangForward/StrokeNUWA-ICML2024/README.md

   <img src="./src/decoder-only-results.png" width="80%"/>
 </p>

+#### Loss Curve of Vocab-Merge Decoder-Only Model
 <p align="center">
   <img src="./training/merge-dict-decoder-only.png" width="80%"/>
 </p>

 ### Encoder-Decoder Model (Successful)
+We ultimately adopt the Encoder-Decoder Model because, compared to the Decoder Model, the Encoder and Decoder each utilize distinct vocabularies.
+The encoder is naturally suitable for text input, as it is a language model (we use Flan-T5 model), while the decoder simply requires the replacement of the Embedding and the LM Head, followed by continual training, to produce outcomes in another modality, such as the strokes mentioned in the paper.
+We observe that the Encoder-Decoder model is also employed in other work of multimodal fusion[5].

+`Note`: We find that after adopting the encoder-decoder architecture, the model's performance, in terms of loss (shown below), is better on both the training and development sets compared to the decoder-only model.

+#### Loss Curve of Encoder-Decoder Model
 <p align="center">
   <img src="./training/enc-dec.png" width="80%"/>
 </p>